BenchCouncil/AI.vs.Clinician/README.md

  The output values represent statistical results regarding different AI models, different blinding methods, and classifications of different clinicians (hospital level, gender, age, years of practice, and position).

- The demo running would require 5 seconds.
+ The demo running would require about 2 minutes.